 It is important to talk to your partner about using condoms before you have sex.
 Be honest and direct about your feelings.
 Let your partner know that you are concerned about both of you.
 It’s easier to have this talk before you are about to have sex.
-Most people are relieved to know that their partner is concerned about having safer sex.

 How do I use a condom?

-- Carefully wash the genitals and hands before another sex act.
+• Carefully wash the genitals and hands before another sex act.

-- If you are worried about how to use a condom, practice using one before you have sex.
+• If you are worried about how to use a condom, practice using one before you have sex.